-All candidates applying to Montgomery College’s Montgomery Scholars Program must submit a credit admissions application to Montgomery College.
-In addition, all candidates applying to the Montgomery Scholars program must submit a special Montgomery Scholars Application with supporting documents.
+All candidates applying to the Montgomery Scholars Program must FIRST submit a credit admissions application to Montgomery College.
+SECOND, in addition, all candidates must submit a separate Montgomery Scholars Application with supporting documents.

 - Arrange for at least two letters of academic recommendation from high school teachers who know you well.

-- Arrange for your high school transcript to be sent to the address below or include a sealed copy in your application packet.
+- Arrange for your high school transcript to be sent to the address below.

 Two high school teacher recommendations